aphidsystemscorp/spx_imagetest_santized/README.md

 23. ```spx.user.build.libgbm.py``` - build libgbm
 24. trying to find a version of wayland that build using the r8sdk proved difficult. wayland's build system requires a lot of specifics on the build host.
 I am not convinced cross compiling wayland for arm on x86 is commonly done.
+Also wayland was and is a fast moving target, it's build system has evolved over time and trying to build more modern versions of wayland sdk's against renesas's old dunfell base sdkset was problematic.

-If I were moving forward with this - I would build up the arm device's filesystem and try to compile natively..
+    so trying If I were moving forward with this - I would use the kernel from the yocto build and replace the linux userspace with a more modern image.
+    I did attempt this by trying to graft a Nvidia Jetson based filesystem onto the renesas kernel.
+This experiment was not finished.

 **Build Compositor**